UoMResearchIT/r-shinysender/README.md

 ss_disconnect(session)
 ```

 If you're using RStudio and your application name is the same on your local machine and the remote server, you may find it easier to use the "Upload app" addin.
-To use this just set the remote server's name and your user name on it using the SHINYSENDER_SERVER and SHINYSENDER_USER environment variables (you may want to do this in your .Rprofile file).
+To use this just set the remote server's name and your user name on it using the SHINYSENDER_SERVER and SHINYSENDER_USER environment variables:

 ```{r}
 Sys.setenv(SHINYSENDER_SERVER="myshinyserver.com")
 Sys.setenv(SHINYSENDER_USER="alice")

 ```

+If you always use the same settings, it may be easier to [set these in a .Renviron file](https://support.rstudio.com/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf).

 ### Setting up the remote Server